About the Center

 Suicide Assessment

-Suicide Risk Assessment Scale
+Suicide Risk Assessment (SRA) Scale

 The Suicide Risk Assessment Scale assesses an individual on their level of desire, intent, capability, and protective factors, based on the research by Joiner et al. (2007).